exa-laboratories/wavKAN-conv2D/README.md

 ## Message from author:

-Wow!
 I was not expecting the wavelet-KAN CNN to outperform the MLP CNN to this extent, especially considering how it struggled for this [sequence modelling task](https://github.com/exa-laboratories/Julia-Wav-KAN).
 Generally, tuning parameters for the wavelet KAN was the most difficult aspect, and I brute forced it quite unintelligently with HyperTuning.jl.

 I personally still think the spline-based KANs hold the edge over wavelets because of their capacities for symbolic regression - I imagine that it's much more difficult to fit arbritrary functions to wavelets than the functions that splines manifest.
-Besides, the wavelets are built from simpler functions that a spline-based KAN model can represent, (although it's more parameter efficient to just use choose wavelets as your base univariate function than to train an entire KAN model to approximate a wavelet for use as a smaller subset of a larger network).
+Besides, the wavelets are built from simpler functions that a spline-based KAN model can represent, (although it's more parameter efficient to just choose wavelets as your base univariate function than to train an entire KAN model to approximate a wavelet for use as a smaller subset as part of a larger network).

-But damn, KANs are hella exciting!
+But KANs are very exciting!

 ## Problem and Data - 2D Darcy Flow